setaman/vue-ellipse-progress/README.md

 ###### Animated: :heavy_check_mark:

-is any Number from 0 to 100 (including **decimals**).
+Is any Number from 0 to 100 (including **decimals**).
 This property defines the filled area from progress circle line in percent. `progress` is animated and counts up or down on any value changes with duration defined in **[`animation.duration`](#animation)** property.
 The calculation of the progress is up to you.
 The progress is shown by default as the **legend** in the middle of the circle.